GRCHive/grchive/README.dev.md

 - Restart the libvirt service (e.g. `sudo systemctl restart libvirtd.service`)
 - Run `minikube delete`

-Finally, run `eval $(minikube docker-env)` to ensure docker containers are available to minikube.
+Run `eval $(minikube docker-env)` to ensure docker containers are available to minikube.
 At this point you will need to rebuild all Docker containers.

 ### Additional Build Parameters